 Stock vs. Broth

-Stock and broth are two of the most fundamental liquids in cooking, yet they're often confused.
-Stock is made by simmering bones and connective tissue to extract collagen, which converts to gelatin and gives the liquid rich body.
-Broth is made by simmering meat (sometimes on the bone) for a shorter time, producing a lighter liquid with more immediate, meaty flavor.
+Stock is a liquid made by simmering bones and connective tissue for 4-24 hours to extract collagen, which converts to gelatin and gives rich body.
+Broth is made by simmering meat (sometimes on the bone) for 45 minutes to 2 hours, producing a lighter, seasoned liquid with immediate meaty flavor.
+The two are often confused, but they're built for different jobs.

 Understanding the difference between stock and broth changes the way you cook.
 It explains why a pan sauce made with homemade stock has a silky, coat-the-spoon texture that broth can't match, and why a simple chicken broth is the better choice for a light soup.
 I didn't fully appreciate the gap until I made my first proper chicken stock from scratch and watched it set into a solid block of jiggling gold in the fridge.
 That was the moment it clicked.